pnomolos/lemonstand_pscoupon/README.markdown

 Installation
 ------------

+You'll want to pull this repository into a folder named 'pscoupon' inside Lemonstand's modules directory.

 After installing the module, you'll need to alter your cart_partial partial (or equivalent) and add some code on your Cart page (or equivalent).

 * In your cart_partial, the checkout button should send a request to 'PSCoupon:on_setCouponCode' rather than 'shop:on_setCouponCode'.